kopepod/DatasetReading/README.md

-# Best Model
+# Fisher Iris Best Model Selection
-Selecting the best model.

-This code reads the fisher-iris dataset and selects the best model model via mAp.
+Selecting the best model to classify the Fisher Iris dataset.
+This code reads the fisher-iris dataset as csv and selects the best model model via mAp.

 ## Dependencies